s4ke/Master-Thesis/src/md/069-conclusion.md

 In this thesis, we showed how we can tame at least the three parallel Haskells we used as backends -- GpH, the `Par` Monad and Eden.
 We even included the blue print for a new backend based upon Cloud Haskell.
-Therefore, we are confident that other parallel Haskells can be used as backends in our DSL even if they require some special care -- e.g. like we have talked about in the case of HdpH, which heavily relied on Template Haskell to work.
+Therefore, we are confident that other parallel Haskells can be used as backends in our DSL, even if they require some special care -- e.g. like we have talked about in the case of HdpH, which heavily relied on Template Haskell to work.
 This Template Haskell code was however incompatible with PArrows and would need replacing were HdpH used as a backend.
-With the PArrows DSL we are therefore able to tame the zoo of parallel Haskells.
+With the PArrows DSL we are able to tame the zoo of parallel Haskells.

 #### Low Penalty interface